 - The wedge is formed through the price range narrowing.

-It is usually preceded by slowing of prices when the trend does not attract keen interest anymore.
+It is usually preceded by the slowing of prices when the trend does not attract keen interest anymore.
 Update in any direction does not bring the expected profit anymore.
 Uncertain jumps give way to a deep pullback.

 Wedge is an ambiguous model.

 When an ascending wedge appears in the bullish trend, it is rather a reversal pattern leading to a decrease.
 Good conditions for short positions appear.
 Rising Wedge is a pattern which is reverse to the descending model.
 It’s the same triangle, but its peak is directed upwards.

 The signal in this case is breaking the bottom facet of the Wedge.
 This confirms the downtrend.
 Short position can be opened after the break or once the price tests the lower facet bottom-up and rebounds from it.
 If the ascending wedge occurs in the bearish trend it is considered that the market pauses before continuing to decline.